Are Vokey Wedges Forged or Cast? Find Out!

 Although many golfers prefer forged clubs due to their perceived superior feel, Vokey wedges have gained a reputation for delivering exceptional feel and feedback despite being cast.

-This is primarily attributed to the meticulous design process and the use of high-quality materials.
+This is primarily attributed to the meticulous design process and high-quality materials.

 Why Are Vokey Wedges Common, then?